zarthur/CSCC-Android-Mobile-Applications-Notes/README.md

 Notes for the Android Mobile Applications course at Columbus State Community College.

+## Book
+These notes are based on the book used in the course:
+*Android Programming: The Big Nerd Ranch Guide* by Bill Phillips, Chris Stewart, and Kristin Marsicano

 ## Lecture Notes
 Weekly lecture notes can be found in the various subdirectories or by following the links below.